tshego3/library-books-server/README.md

 <a href="https://docs.netlify.com/integrations/frameworks/express/">Express on Netlify</a>

+<a href="https://paulreaney.medium.com/deploy-express-js-on-netlify-91cfaea39591">Deploy express.js on netlify</a>

+<a href="https://www.mongodb.com/developer/languages/javascript/developing-web-application-netlify-serverless-functions-mongodb/">Developing a Web Application with Netlify Serverless Functions and MongoDB</a>

 <a href="https://youtu.be/8x0Dty5D6CA?si=fUqHGOZhKRRxr52X">Deploy NodeJS App on Netlify for Free (Heroku Alternative) | NEW 2023 Tutorial</a>

 <a href="https://youtu.be/hQAu0YEIF0g?si=C3tFTeZ0udck5QRu">How to deploy express.js on Netlify</a>